 You should think of hot wallets more like your real-life wallet.
 It would be foolish to walk around town with all your money in the wallet in your back pocket.
 That’s not exactly the secure storage of your cash - you probably didn't need an Electrum wallet review to tell you that, though!

 That being said, it’s much more convenient having a bit of money in your real-life wallet for when you need to buy something.
 A hot cryptocurrency wallet is the same!

 There are two main types of hot wallets: online wallets and software wallets.

 This last point is very important – hot wallets are usually not under your control.
-One of the most important lessons to learn in all of the cryptocurrency is that if anyone else can see your private key, they also control your crypto.
+One of the most important lessons to learn in all of the cryptocurrency topic is that if anyone else can see your private key, they also control your crypto.